 - Layer picture frames, art, mirrors, or trays behind other objects on the shelves.

 - Stack objects to add interest.

 Layering adds instant depth and interest to even the shallowest shelves.

 The best way to avoid flat styling on bookshelves, is to do something interesting with your books.
-On Thursday, I’ll be back with some new ways to stack books and mix in decor for pretty and practical shelves you’ll love to look at.

 Get a Free Copy of my book "Free Decorating"